gulaki/code-timer/README.md

 A call to *TimerStats.stop()* also returns the lap time.
 So if required it can be saved as lap data.

-- *FunctionTimerStats()* is similar to FunctionTimer decorator but enables statistical analysis on the timing data using TimerStats()
+- *functiontimerstats()* is similar to functiontimer decorator but enables statistical analysis on the timing data using TimerStats()

 eg: